Moshivar/osz2tja2osz/README.md

 This will:
 - Look for `.osz` files in the `Songs` folder.
 - Output converted `.tja` files into the `Output` folder.
-- If an `.osz` file contains more than 4 difficulties, the program will split them into separate folders (e.g., `title - 1`, `title - 2`), with progressively harder star ratings.
+- If an `.osz` file contains more than 4 difficulties, the program will split them into separate folders (e.g., `title - 1`, `title - 2`), in order from easiest difficulties to the hardest.

 ## Customizing Input and Output Folders
 You can specify custom input and output folders when running the program: